hr0g/C2/README.md

 Please use 'hs' followed with the client numbers you pick.

 For example: 'hs 1'

 Use 'hh' to check the connected clients.

 ┌──(root♪hr0g) - [~]

 └─#

-use 'chatmode' to communicate with victims(under development)
+Hint: use 'chatmode' to communicate with victims(under development)